 Jamaican black castor oil has soared in popularity in recent years.
 Nowadays, companies like SheaMoisture and Eco Style Gel have entire product lines devoted to Jamaican black castor oil (JBCO).
-But nothing is quite as potent as the original oil itself – brown, syrupy, and magical.
+But nothing is quite as potent as the original pure oil itself – brown, syrupy, and magical.
 There’s a reason why natural-haired women sing JBCO’s praises like they’re at church.

-Jamaican black castor oil has a ton of different benefits – it treats dandruff, moisturizes hair, promotes hair growth, treats acne, and even relieves muscle pain.
+Jamaican black castor oil has a range of different benefits – it treats dandruff, moisturizes hair, promotes hair growth, treats acne, and even relieves muscle pain.
 These properties set it apart from other nourishing oils, like coconut or argan.

 This special oil may be a new discovery for some of us, but in fact, it’s been used traditionally in Jamaica for many years.
 Unlike plain castor oil, JBCO involves a roasting process, which gives it its characteristic dark color and burnt smell.